 Think of your HSA as a stealth retirement account

 After age 65, you can use the funds for any purpose you like.
-The usual 20% penalty for non-qualified withdrawals goes away, though you’ll pay income tax on withdrawals not used for qualified medical expenses, just as you would with a traditional IRA.
+The usual 20% penalty for non-qualified withdrawals goes away.
+You’ll still pay income tax on withdrawals not used for qualified medical expenses.
+This is the same as with a traditional IRA.

 Learn More: Up Your HSA Game With These Three Investing Strategies